Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 For illustrative purposes, consider a logistic regression for binary outcomes.
-In this case, $\hat{\mu}_1$ is the average of the individual counterfactual probabilities predicted by the regression when all participants are assigned to treatment $A$.
+In this case, $\hat{\mu}_1$ is the average of the individual probabilities predicted by the regression when all participants are assigned to treatment $A$.
 Similarly, $\hat{\mu}_0$ is the average probability when everyone is assigned to treatment $C$.
 The inverse link function $g^{-1}(\cdot)$ would be the inverse logit function $\expit(\cdot)=\exp(\cdot)/[1+\exp(\cdot)]$, and the average predictions in the probability scale could be substituted into Equation \ref{eqn8} and transformed to the log-odds ratio scale, using the logit link function.
-More interpretable summary measures of the marginal contrast, e.g.~odds ratios, relative risks or risk differences, can also be produced by mapping the average natural outcome means to a different scale in Equation \ref{eqn8} and manipulating these differently.
-For instance, a marginal odds ratio can be estimated as $\exp[g(\hat{\mu}_1)]/\exp[g(\hat{\mu}_0)]$, where $g(\cdot)$ denotes the logit link function.
+More interpretable summary measures of the marginal contrast, e.g.~odds ratios, relative risks or risk differences, can also be produced by manipulating the average natural outcome means differently than in Equation \ref{eqn8}, mapping these to other scales.
+For instance, a marginal odds ratio can be estimated as $\exp[g(\hat{\mu}_1)]/\exp[g(\hat{\mu}_0)] = \frac{\hat{\mu}_1/(1-\hat{\mu}_1)}{\hat{\mu}_0/(1-\hat{\mu}_0)}$, where $g(\cdot)$ denotes the logit link function.
 The standard scale commonly used for performing indirect treatment comparisons is the log-odds ratio scale\cite{dias2013evidence, bucher1997results, phillippo2018methods} and this linear predictor scale is used to define effect modification, which is scale-specific.\cite{phillippo2016nice} Hence, we assume that the marginal log-odds ratio is the relative effect measure of interest.